< Back to blog

 • Spends the most with your business.

-Once you’ve gathered this information, you’ll know who your best customers are and can now look for key points that tie them together.
+Once you’ve gathered this information, you’ll know who your best customers are and can identify key points that tie them together.

 Find similarities between your best customers

-Now that you’ve established who your best customers are, you’ll want to look for similarities that unify them.
+Now that you’ve established who your best customers are, you should look for similarities that unify them.

-Doing this will help you narrow down the prospecting pool and maximize your ability to convert leads into customers.
+This helps you narrow down your leads and maximize your ability to convert them into customers.

 • Age.